AustinCodingAcademy/VirtualMachines/README.md

 phpinfo();
 ```

-Similarly, in the htdocs folder, create a file called ```VagrantFile```.
+Similarly, in the vm folder, create a file called ```VagrantFile```.
 Note that this file has no extension, and case matters!

 Copy and paste the following code in this ```VagrantFile```
 ```ruby